roberttkahelin8/thingamajigs2/README.md

 A: There is a donate link in this README at the top.
 The values for donating are quite low, along with a custom option to allow you to specify whatever you want or what you think this mod deserves.

+Features not mentioned or are seemingly silently not discussed:
+These features are features which are not coming back.
+Due to the nature of how tedious it is to update these features, they have been scrapped.
+It's sad, but true.
+This includes the following features:
+- Dyed Pumpkin Stems, Carved/Jack O Lanterns, and associated items
+- Other older mod features that never made it past conceptual phase

 Currently supported versions (MC and Modloader): NeoForged MC 1.21